Mullah Omar: Leadership

+Demolition of the Buddhas of Bamiyan

 In July 1999, Mohammed Omar issued a decree in favor of the preservation of the Bamiyan Buddha statues.
 Because Afghanistan's Buddhist population no longer exists, so the statues are no longer worshiped, he added: "The government considers the Bamiyan statues as an example of a potential major source of income for Afghanistan from international visitors.
 The Taliban states that Bamiyan shall not be destroyed but protected."

 In early 2000, local Taliban authorities asked for UN assistance to rebuild drainage ditches around tops of the alcoves where the Buddhas were set.

 In March 2001, the Bamiyan Buddha statues were destroyed by the Taliban under an edict issued from Omar, stating: "all the statues around Afghanistan must be destroyed."
 This prompted an international outcry.
 Information and Culture Minister Qadratullah Jamal told Associated Press of a decision by 400 religious clerics from across Afghanistan declaring the Buddhist statues against the tenets of Islam.
-"They came out with a consensus that the statues were against Islam," said Jamal.
+"They came out with a consensus that the statues were against Islam", said Jamal.
 A statement issued by the Ministry of Religious Affairs of the Taliban regime justified the destruction as being in accordance with Islamic law.
 The then Taliban ambassador to Pakistan Abdul Salam Zaeef held that the destruction of the Buddhas was finally ordered by Abdul Wali, the Minister for the Propagation of Virtue and the Prevention of Vice.

 Omar explained why he ordered the statues to be destroyed in an interview:

 Opium production

+Between 1996 and 1999, the Taliban controlled 96% of Afghanistan's poppy fields and made opium its largest source of taxation.
+Taxes on opium exports was the primary source of income for the Taliban during its rule and subsequent insurgency after 2001.
 In July 2000, Taliban leader Mohammed Omar, in an effort to eradicate heroin production in Afghanistan, declared that growing poppies was un-Islamic, resulting in one of the world's most successful anti-drug campaigns.
 The Taliban enforced a ban on poppy farming via threats, forced eradication, and public punishment of transgressors.
 The result was a 99% reduction in the area of opium poppy farming in Taliban-controlled areas, roughly three-quarters of the world's supply of heroin at the time.
 The ban was effective only briefly due to the deposition of the Taliban in 2001.